ActuallyChaseyy/ActuallyChaseyy/README.md

 Hey!
 I'm Chase Anthony (Chaseyy)! \[He/They/It].
 I'm a backend developer who very rarely puts projects on GitHub!

-I have experience working with Python, common WebDev languages such as HTML, CSS and JS (i hate js /hj), Java, C#, and more.
+I have experience working with Python, Java, C#, and more.

 I have attained my Certificates 3 & 4 in Information Technology (Network Specialised).
 I also did a course on computer science.

-I currently work as a Support Agent for a software company!
+I currently work as a Support Agent for Software in the Australian VET Industry!

 -----